jlan84/cross-validation-assignment/individual.md

    house_price = boston.target
    ```

-   Description for each of the column in `feature` is as follows:
+   Descriptions for each column in `feature`:

    ```
    Attribute Information (in order):